Lahyte/juliantherizeinlo.com/README.md

 Code language: HTML5, CSS3, Bootstrap5
 Contributors: Lahyte

-I am not a professional coder, learnt it briefly in school (NP, Year 1, 3, total of 6 weeks, 2019).
-I have no idea what to write in this README.txt.
+History of website

-Website functions as a digital portfolio; Links to resume, contains about information, contains blog articles.
-Lacks functionality: no search, article sort/organisation, comment section
+Originally developed under lahyte.com for the completion of Ngee Ann Polytechnic's Diploma in Masss Communication.
+Took around 6 weeks, most of it was spent learning the basis of html and github, during Year 1 and 3.
+Began in 2019 (first publish in Dec 2022).
+Website was originally designed as a digital portfolio, with links to resume, personal information marketing oneself as an attractive employee.
+Without javascript, a lot of common internet functionality such as search, article sort and comments are missing.
+However, such functionality is unecessary for such a website as this.